 impressing your nerdy friends will be a cinch

-Here are two links to help you learn bird taxonomy of North America:
+Here are two links to help you learn the bird taxonomy of North America:

 Binoculars for Birdwatching Beginners